 Sarah K. Fox has always been passionate about serving those individuals affected by the criminal justice system.
 Originally from a small town in East Texas, Sarah earned her undergraduate degree from Southwestern University where she double-majored in Philosophy and Political Science.
 After graduating, Sarah attended Southern Methodist University’s Dedman School of Law on a Presidential Scholarship.
 While at SMU, Sarah earned Dean’s List honors and competed on the school’s National mock trial teams.
 Beginning with her first internships in law school, Sarah has devoted her entire legal career to criminal law, serving as both a prosecutor and a defense attorney, and earning her Board Certification of Legal Specialization in Criminal Law, an accomplishment held by less than 8 percent of all practicing attorneys in Texas.
-When approaching a new case, Sarah’s paradigm boils down to three key areas of representation.
+When approaching a new case, Sarah’s paradigm boils down to three key areas of representation: rights, strategy, and client care.

 The best criminal defense attorneys are those that can immediately evaluate the police’s investigation of a case to see if an individual’s rights were violated.
 With years of experience working directly with law enforcement agencies, Sarah has seen it all when it comes to good and bad investigations.
 As a Collin County Felony Prosecutor, Sarah often worked with some of the best police agencies in the state; the officers that investigate by the book crossing every ‘t’ and dotting every ‘i.’
 Sarah even attended some of the same training courses as these police officers and knows exactly what the gold standard of police work should be.
 Unfortunately, we all know from the news and our own experiences that not all police officers follow this gold standard, and as a result of her training and her experience as a prosecutor, Sarah can expertly identify when law enforcement betrays their training and violates an individual’s constitutional rights.
 Properly and efficiently identifying these violations helps individuals accused of a crime receive better plea offers or even outright dismissals of criminal charges.